andreipradan/telegrambot/README.md

     Ngrok is a great utility used for exposing your localhost to a publicly accessible https URL

     - sign up here https://dashboard.ngrok.com/signup
-    - install `ngrok` and set it up using these four simple steps here: https://dashboard.ngrok.com/get-started
+    - install `ngrok` and set it up using these four simple steps here: <a href="https://dashboard.ngrok.com/get-started" target="_blank">https://dashboard.ngrok.com/get-started</a>
     - run it locally: `ngrok http 5000`
         - this will start a session and forward your localhost port 5000 to an online tunnel
         - copy the output of the https tunnel e.g. ![doc](docs/ngrok.png)